 Schoop’s slip-cast figurines were often clad in long, draping garments, their heads tilted to the left or the right to give them a coy expression.
 Many of her characters were taken from European sources—there’s a Tyrolean girl in yellow, a Dutch brother and sister in blue clogs—while others are clearly Western riffs on Asian sources—a pair of Siamese dancers wear blue pagoda-like hats on their heads, while the “Oriental” musicians on the front of an oval vase suggest the graphic approach used by artist Mary Blair for Disneyland’s “It’s a Small World” attraction.

-The Cleminson’s work was folksier and more humorous than Schoop’s (see their “Morning After” mug, at top).
+The Cleminson’s work was folksier and more humorous than Schoop’s (see their “Morning After” mug above).
 “Betty Cleminson’s pieces were whimsical, but also useful,” says Johnson.
 “A lot of them had cute sayings on them that Betty wrote.
 She made string holders, pie birds, wall pockets, and other things you’d use around the house.
 Her razor-blade bank was a popular one, as was the girl with freckles that looked like a head vase.
 When I first saw it, I thought it was a mug, except it didn’t have a handle.
 Turns out you were supposed to put a dish scrubber in it.”

 With ceramic figurines, the biggest sellers were usually the pairs.
 “People put them on end tables on either side of a couch, or on night tables at either side of a bed,” says Johnson.
 “There was just more of a market for pairs.”